AmDeep/Telemanas-Collector/README.md

 ## Connection

-The public dashboard at `https://telemanas.mohfw.gov.in/telemanas-dashboard/#/` is an Angular single-page app — its HTML is an empty shell with no data in it.
+The public dashboard at `https://telemanas.mohfw.gov.in/telemanas-dashboard/#/` is an Angular single-page app.
 All the metrics on the page come from unauthenticated REST API endpoints that the Angular app calls at runtime.
 These were found by extracting URLs from the compiled JavaScript bundle the dashboard loads.

 The worker connects directly to those endpoints: